JS-Broadcast/Getting-started-with-es6/README.md

 let y = 6;
 const z = 7;

-// accesible afterwards in any function statements
+// our variables are now accessible in any newly defined scopes inside this function

 }